pyeventsourcing/eventsourcing/docs/topics/process.rst

 could each have one thread in a single process.
 Each thread could have its own operating system process, and each operating system process could run on its own machine.
-Although there is parallelism in such a system, this isn't the kind of parallelism that will allow the system to be scaled horizontally.
+Although there is parallelism in such a system, this isn't the kind of parallelism that will allow the system to scale horizontally (adding more machines).

 To scale the throughput of a process horizontally, beyond the rate at which a single sequence can be processed in series, notifications could be divided across many notification logs.
+Each notification log could be processed concurrently.
 Casual dependencies between events in different notification logs can be automatically inferred (from the aggregates used by the policy of the process).
-Hence one application process could usefully and reliably employ many concurrent operating system processes (the library doesn't support this yet).
+Hence one application process could usefully and reliably employ many concurrent operating system processes (the library doesn't support this, yet).

 In the example below, a system of process applications is defined independently of its deployment with threads, or multiple operating system processes, or network nodes.
 It is